Choosing Between Snapshot and Log-Based Backups

 self.ec2.delete_volume(VolumeId=self.staging_volume_id)

-"""Orchestrates full validation pipeline and returns structured telemetry."""
+"""Orchestrate the full pipeline and return structured telemetry."""

 restore_ok = self.execute_staging_restore(snapshot_id, target_timestamp)